ClimateIreland/CI-Climate-Status-Tool/README.md

 =========================================================
 Online version of the Climate Status Report Ireland 2020.
 Developed using the [Dash](https://dash.plotly.com/) Python web-dashboard framework.

+The application is running standalone at [dash.climateireland.ie](http://dash.climateireland.ie/) and wrapped in [int.climateireland.ie](http://int.climateireland.ie)

 ## Downloading and running the application